 What is B2B Marketing?

-Business-to-business marketing (B2B Marketing) is all actions and processes to market a product or service to other companies.
-In contrast to consumer marketing, which targets individual consumers, B2B marketing focuses specifically on businesses.
+B2B (Business-to-Business) Marketing uses marketing strategies, tactics, and content tailored specifically to market a product or service to other companies.
+In contrast to consumer marketing (B2C Marketing), which targets individual consumers, B2B marketing focuses on businesses.

 Other terms commonly used to describe B2B marketing are industrial marketing, business marketing, or B2B industry marketing.
 These terms are synonymous and reflect the same marketing discipline.